Frequently Asked Questions for Students

 - Off campus employment (Curricular Practical Training/CPT)

 A student can only work off campus part-time after 12 months of study and if it is required by the program of study.
 For example, if the Networking Associates degree includes a co-op/internship as part of study, then you are allowed to engage in the co-op/internship as dictated by the curriculum.
-Before engaging in this type of employment, it must be indicated on the I-20 by the International Coordinator and coordinated through the Career Readiness and Employment Resources on campus.
+Before engaging in this type of employment, it must be indicated on the I-20 by the International Coordinator and coordinated through the Career and Employment Resources on campus.

 - Post completion off campus employment (Optional Practical Training/OPT)